LIVING LARGE ON A SMALL SCALE

 Unlike most of us, they turned this fantasy into reality.

 Upstairs, Purple Cherry divided the space in two by creating a floating wall.
 On one side of the wall is the bedroom, and on the other side an office.
 The floating wall brings the bed forward and closer to the window.
 The move ensures glorious views and that Mary-Beth and Bruce wake up to the ever-changing scenes of the harbor.
-The sleeping area is compact, but the space is designed cleverly for both efficiency and ease.
+The sleeping area is compact, but the space is designed cleverly for both efficiency and ease, specially since some of the projects were made by the underfloor heating installers.
 The built-in shelves on either side of the bed, the lighting by Tolomeo, and the pullout bedside drawers are smart and practical.
 On the wall is an unexpected splash of color by Barbara Becker.

 Farnady explains, “What I appreciate about working with smaller spaces is the necessity and the ability to pay close attention to the detail.”
 Nowhere is attention to detail more apparent than in the charming yellow and black guest suite.
 The built-in dresser and floor to ceiling window treatments create the illusion of space.
 The bold movement in the wallpaper by Maija Louekari for Marimekko coupled with the pattern in the carpet introduce drama, heightened by the room’s intimate dimensions.